charlesfranciscodev/csgames-bell-2018/README.md

 `docker-compose -f docker-compose-dev.yml exec database psql -U postgres`

 ## Completed User Stories
-* [BP:3] En tant qu'opérateur, je peux exécuter un seul script bash pour démarrer à la fois le serveur et le client
+* [BP:3] As an operator, I can run a bash script that starts both the client and the server

 ## Completed Required API Routes
 * **POST** `/bell/authentication`